Our clinic has been destroyed

 toward the future surgery center location.
 We DO need a location now that our clinic land is reclaimed by the airport expansion.
 Or the other option is that the pledging party may simply

 withhold the pledged funds at their own discretion.

 We have had over 4,500 volunteers and hundreds of supporters since the beginning of People of Peru Project.

 IF WE HAD:

-- 125 gifts of $1500 The impoverished people in our area would be that much closer to the medical, surgical and dental help that they so desperately need.
+- 125 gifts of $1095 The impoverished people in our area would be that much closer to the medical, surgical and dental needs that they so desperately need.

 There are thousands of impoverished people in Iquitos that are dying for a lack of life changing, lifesaving surgeries.
 Help us move forward and be the miracle that they are praying for.